Proven Tips for Controlling Scope Creep in Project Management

 Scenario 1 – Sudden Change in Requirements

 A sudden change in requirements can derail progress.
-To manage changes, the project manager adjusts task priorities and realigns the project schedule.
-These adjustments allow deliverables to be met without compromising quality.
+The project manager adjusts task priorities and realigns the project schedule to manage the sudden changes .
+This helpful strategy ensures that deliverables are met without compromising quality.

 Scenario 2 – Extended Deadlines Due to Added Features

 When new features are requested late in the process, scope creep is often caused.
 The team should review the project budget and timeline before committing to changes.
-Having the team’s buy-in keeps the team manageable and deliverables on schedule.
+This strategy keeps the team manageable and keeps deliverables on schedule.

 Scenario 3 – Team Capacity Overload